Rati1324/file-sharing/README.md

 This repository contains a full-stack project for a file-sharing platform that can be easily set up and run using Docker Compose.

-Technologies user: FastAPI, React, ChakraUI, PostrgreSQL, Docker
+Technologies used: FastAPI, React, ChakraUI, PostrgreSQL, Docker

 ## Prerequisites